 Preventing nausea is a common medical use of cannabis.
 But nausea is a multi-faceted feeling.
 Motion sickness, morning sickness, the flu, or chemotherapy all cause slightly different versions of this discomfort.

 Pain from inflammation can and will likely affect all adults at some point in their lives, and for some, become chronic conditions that interfere with a normal quality of life.

 During the first week of July 2018, five-hundred-and-thirty-five delegates from five continents met at the University of Leiden in the Netherlands for the 28th annual symposium of the International Cannabinoid Research Society (ICRS).
-The four-day conference showcased recent scientific discoveries about cannabis components and various ways of targeting the endocannabinoid system to improve health outcomes.
+The four-day conference showcased recent scientific discoveries about

 “David,” a 10 year old boy, had his first seizure at 2 months of age.
 The convulsions were photosensitive generalized tonic-clonic seizures that occurred 1-4 times each day.
 These events were occurring daily, even though he was being treated with two anti-seizure medications – lamotrigine (Lamictal) and valproic acid.
 But they had already tried carbamazepine, phenobarbital, zonisamide and levetiracetam (Keppra) without success.

 THCA (tetrahydrocannabinolic acid) is the non-psychoactive acid form of THC found in the plant when raw.
 THCA converts to THC when it is decarboxylated.
 Discover the clinical and laboratory research on THCA for epilepsy, chronic pain, digestive disorders, and more.

 A cutting edge paper from three cannabis friendly medical professionals—Dustin Sulak, Russel Saneto, and Bonni Goldstein—outlines case reports and the applications of cannabis medicine for epilepsy and seizure disorders.